State Theatre (Ann Arbor, Michigan)

 The State Theatre is a movie palace in Ann Arbor, Michigan, designed by C. Howard Crane in the Art Deco style.

-The State was built by W.S.
-Butterfield Theaters, which also operated the nearby Michigan Theater.
-The non-profit Michigan Theater Foundation has operated the theater since 1999, complementing the Michigan's programming.
+The State was built by W. S. Butterfield Theatres, which also operated the nearby Michigan Theater.
+The non-profit Marquee Arts has operated the theater since 1999, complementing the Michigan's programming.
 The State's current 4 screens are located on the balcony of the former 1900-seat auditorium.
 A ground-floor retail space replaced the original auditorium's main floor in 1989, housing an Urban Outfitters store until 2020.
-It now hosts a Target.
+The retail space now houses a small Target store.

 The theater's central location and distinctive green, yellow and red marquee have made it an icon of Ann Arbor's downtown.

 History

 Predecessors

 W.S.
 Butterfield Theaters operated five theaters in Ann Arbor in 1940, including the Majestic Theater on Maynard Street, converted in 1907 from a roller rink.
 Butterfield planned to renovate the Majestic, but city officials denied permission for the work, prompting the construction of the State.
 The staff of the Majestic moved to the State, and Butterfield considered the State to be the Majestic's direct replacement.

 After it ceased operations, the Majestic was condemned as unsafe.
 Butterfield's lease expired at the end of 1942, and the building was demolished in 1948.